Netflix/metaflow-docs/docs/scaling/introduction.md

 Instead, you can leverage the cloud to get a bigger laptop or more laptops (virtually, not literally).
 This is the Stage II in Metaflow development: Scaling flows with the cloud.
-Luckily Metaflow makes this trivially easy - no changes in the code required - after you have done the initial legwork to [configure infrastructure for Metaflow](/getting-started/infrastructure).
+Metaflow makes this easy - no changes in the code required - after you have done the initial legwork to [configure infrastructure for Metaflow](/getting-started/infrastructure).